CSU-Radarmet/CSU_RadarTools/README.md

 and others.

 Currently, fuzzy-logic-based hydrometeor identification, blended rainfall, DSD retrievals, and liquid/ice mass calculations are supported.
-There is also a an algorithm that uses a finite impulse response (FIR) filter to process differential phase and calculate specific differential phase.
+There is also an algorithm that uses a finite impulse response (FIR) filter to process differential phase and calculate specific differential phase.
 Finally, there are some tools to do rudimentary QC on the data.